KMS1260/Threat-Detection-Playbooks-SOC-Incident-Response/05-using-a-playbook/README.md

 ## Playbook Step 1

-Investigate High CPU usage
+<strong>Investigate High CPU usage</strong>

 The first step of the High-CPU IR Playbook is:

 Investigate the high CPU usage and determine the rogue process's name.